Clyybber/cpsdoc/README.md

                                    [func3]
 ```

+As control-flow is introduced, the tree -- also known as a **stack** -- grows
+and shrinks; it must do so in order to keep track of variables the programmer
+defined and the functions the programmer called so that it can *resume*
+control-flow when those functions complete.

+When a function *calls* another function, it will store the *return address* on
+the stack; when the *called* function is done, the program will continue the
+*calling* function from that return address.

 This way of programming is nice and structured, but the consequence is that
-there is only "one way" your code can flow: it goes into functions, and only
+there is only "one way" your program can flow: it goes into functions, and only
-out when they return.
+leaves them when they return.

-There are different ways of writing software, one of which is called **CPS**.
+A different approach to control-flow is called **CPS**.
+CPS is an acronym
-CPS is an acronym for "Continuation-Passing Style", which sounds a bit abstract
+for "Continuation-Passing Style", which sounds a bit abstract if you're not
-if you're not knee deep into computer science.
+knee-deep in computer science.
 What happens is this:

 When a function completes, it will never return back to the place where it came
 from; instead it will directly call another function as the last thing it does.